raehik/binrep/README.md

 Wuffs is more a codec engineer's tool than a reverse engineer's one. binrep isn't really interested in speed, and being a Haskell library we get to focus on defining types and their composition in a declarative & functional manner.
 As such, we get to define more useful things quicker using binrep.
+Though we share many core ideas, such as refinement types.

 Check out Wuffs if you need to write a bunch of codecs and they really, really need to be both fast and safe.
 The trade-off is, of course, your time.